dac514/sux0r/sux0r2/includes/symbionts/htmLawed/htmLawed_README.txt

 -- 4.6  Comparison with 'HTMLPurifier' -----------------------------o

-The HTMLPurifier PHP library by Edward Yang (http://htmlpurifier.org) is an excellent, OOP (object-oriented programming)-based, filtering script.
+The HTMLPurifier:- http://htmlpurifier.org PHP library by Edward Yang is an excellent, OOP (object-oriented programming)-based, filtering script.
 Compared to htmLawed, it:

-*  does not support PHP versions older than 5.0 (HTMLPurifier dropped PHP 4 support after releasing version 2.1; currently it is at version 3.0)
+*  does not support PHP versions older than 5.0 (HTMLPurifier dropped PHP 4 support after version 2)

-*  is atleast 15 times bigger (scores of files totalling more than 750 kb)
+*  is at least 15 times bigger (scores of files totalling more than 750 kb)

 *  consumes 10-15 times more RAM memory

-*  is expectedly many times slower
+*  is expectedly a few times slower

 *  does not allow admins to fully allow all valid HTML (e.g., 'form' or 'script' elements are always considered illegal)

-*  lacks some of the extra features of htmLawed (like entity conversions).
+*  lacks some of the extra features of htmLawed (like entity conversions)

-However, HTMLPurifier has finer checks for character encodings and attribute values, can log warnings and errors, and does not use the less commercialization-friendly GPL license.
+However, HTMLPurifier has finer checks for character encodings and attribute values, and can log warnings and errors.

--- 4.7  Using through application plug-ins/modules -----------------o
+-- 4.7  Use through application plug-ins/modules -------------------o

 Plug-ins/modules to implement htmLawed filtering in applications such as Drupal and DokuWiki may have been developed.
 Please check the application websites and the forum on the htmLawed site:- http://www.bioinformatics.org/phplabware/internal_utilities/htmLawed/index.php.

--- 4.8  Using in non-PHP applications ------------------------------o
+-- 4.8  Use in non-PHP applications --------------------------------o

 Non-PHP applications written in Python, Ruby, etc., may be able to use htmLawed through system calls to the PHP engine.
 Such code may have been documented on the internet.
 Also check the forum on the htmLawed site:- http://www.bioinformatics.org/phplabware/internal_utilities/htmLawed/index.php.